microsoft/hlsl-specs/proposals/0007-const-member-functions.md

 with HLSL.
 Adoption of this syntax does not introduce any syntactic ambiguities with existing HLSL constructs.
-Adding the `const` keyword to the end of the function declarator before the optional function body will denote a const instance function.
-See the examples below defining both a constant method and a constant overload of the call `()` operator:
+Adding the `const` keyword to the end of the function declarator before the optional function body will denote a const member function function.
+The `const` keyword applies to the implicit object argument so it can only be applied to non-`static` member functions.
+See the examples below defining both a constant function and a constant overload of the call `()` operator:

 ```c++
 struct Pupper {